Lewis & Clark National Historic Trail

 Population growth trends in southwest Montana suggest that now is the time to make long-term decisions to sustain our traditions of open space and open access.
 The Lewis and Clark Jefferson River Canoe Trail is a significant step to preserve what we have left and to guarantee recreational access to keep future generations of Montanans connected with the land and its history.

-About the Jefferson River Canoe Trail: The Jefferson River Canoe Trail is a Chapter of the Lewis & Clark Trail Heritage Foundation.
+About the Jefferson River Canoe Trail: The Jefferson River Canoe Trail is a project of the Jefferson River Chapter of the Lewis & Clark Trail Heritage Foundation.
 We are seeking permanent solutions to sustain our traditions of open space and open access along the Jefferson River corridor.
 Founded by local author and wilderness survival skills instructor, Thomas J. Elpel, the organization takes a holistic perspective of conservation and recreation along the Jefferson, viewing the entire river system as a unified regional park.
 The Canoe Trail includes the entire length of the Jefferson along with the associated formal and informal fishing access sites, campsites, hiking trails, conservation easements, state lands and state parks, as well as adjacent BLM and Forest Service lands.

 The task at hand is simply one of enhancing infrastructure to improve opportunities for traditional activities such as floating, hiking, camping, bird watching, wildlife viewing, hunting, hiking, bicycling, horseback riding, canoeing, rafting, mushroom hunting, and fishing.
 We seek to link sites on land and on water to better unite these parcels in a way that will sustain our traditions of open space and open access for future generations of Montanans.